DaneelTrevize/TABSAT/Features.md

 * Resizing all VOD buildings to Dwellings (the smallest), Taverns, or City Halls (the largest), which should also affect resource drops.
 N.b.
 City Halls can spawn thousands more zombies and cause pathing issues, which leads to lag.

 * Changing the map Theme.
 This not only changes the visuals and background sound, but also inherits the rules modifiers of the standard themes, such as Frozen Highlands slowing zombies & increasing power consumption, or Desert Wasteland increasing zombie speed and range of noise.
+See [the spreadsheets generated in the Modded Mayors repo](https://github.com/DaneelTrevize/Modded-Mayors/tree/master/Source) for the specific data from the MapThemes table.

 ## Make the game harder